 The development of Outlander and its alien monster, the Moorwen, stemmed from director Howard McCain’s interest in Old English folklore — and particularly, the epic poem Beowulf.
 The would-be director discovered the story in 1992, and immediately began to envision a film version of the poem.
 In a time when The Lord of the Rings had yet to be released, McCain did not think that a purely fantasy film would resonate with audiences.
 He thus wanted to convert Beowulf into a science-fiction film, since the genre had experienced a new rise in popularity in the precedent decade.
 With this intention in mind, McCain had to find a manner to represent its main antagonist — Grendel, a creature deeply rooted in folklore and mythology — without having to resort to the supernatural.
 Working with writer Dirk Blackman, McCain found the solution in turning Grendel into an extraterrestrial entity — an approach that he found more convincing than a magical beast.
 “We said, ‘what if an alien creature landed on Earth [at the time of] the Vikings?’We believe that if Beowulf was based on the slightest grain of truth, that would be the most plausible explanation — the only possible source of the myth.”

 This core concept quickly led to the film’s first draft.
-Since its inception, the project had difficulty getting greenlit, despite the enthusiasm shown towards the story.
+From the onset, the project had difficulty getting greenlit, despite the enthusiasm shown towards the story.
 McCain and Blackman asked Patrick Tatopoulos to envision the creature, in order to help them pitch and sell the script.
 Tatopoulos first designed the Moorwen and its progeny as far back as 1998.
 “We contacted several artists to ask them to do a test,” the director related, “but when we met Patrick, he immediately brought a personality and a new sensuality to [the concept].”
 The script and design were presented to producers Karen Loop, Chris Roberts, and John Schimmel of Ascendant Pictures.
 The Moorwen would have to wait over ten years to be finally brought to the screen — after several struggles, Outlander was finally greenlit in 2004, with Spin VFX at the helm of the visual effects.

 The name “Moorwen” was a twist on the term ‘Morlock’, used by H.G.
 Wells in his novel, The Time Machine, to describe the savage humanoids of the future.
 McCain recalled in an interview with UGO.com: “since we couldn’t call it Grendel anymore, we always liked the word Morlock from H.G.
 Wells’ Time Machine.
 It was actually a play on that, so we came up with the name Moorwen.”
 Interestingly enough, Morwen is also the name of Baragund’s daughter in J.R.R.
 Tolkien’s imaginarium.
 McCain’s Moorwen in its essence was conceived to be a dramatic, full-fledged character — as opposed to just a monster.
 The creature is the last remaining representative of an exterminated species — a backstory trait that gives the character the necessary gravitas.
 “Since HR Giger created the monster from Alien, all movie monster designers have been influenced by it and more or less inspired by their designs,” McCain said.
 “The monsters have become killing machines — phallic in shape — and a part of the story is usually devoted to explaining the morphology of these creatures, their biological functioning, what they do, and how they change.
 They are all more or less devoid of any actual purpose.
 This is not the case for the Moorwen.
-Discovering the history of Outlander, you learn things about it, you can almost understand his behaviour and feel empathy for him — like [you do for] King Kong or Frankenstein’s monster played by Boris Karloff.”
+Discovering the history of Outlander, you learn things about it, you can almost understand his behaviour and feel empathy for him — like King Kong or Frankenstein’s monster played by Boris Karloff.”

 In conceiving the Moorwen’s appearance, Tatopoulos first approached the design with a core concept: the creature had to be mistaken for a dragon, and as such had to channel, or suggest the appearance of such folkloristic character.
 “I thought it was first necessary to anchor this creature in the real world of the Vikings before starting anything,” Tatopoulos explained.
 “It was the right way to approach this work, in my opinion.
 So I documented myself: I researched drawings, tapestries, and sculptures representing the Vikings’ dragons.”
 As usual for the artist, the design was fundamentally grounded in reality — and used real animals as inspiration.
 “I’m usually inspired by nature when I envision a fantastic creature,” Tatopoulos continues.
 “I designed the Moorwen as a mixture of a bull and a gorilla.
 This animal is able to run very fast, swim and climb trees and do all this much faster than a human being because it moves on all fours.
 By contrast, when it hits its prey, it does so by standing on two legs.”
 The creature’s interlocking teeth were also based on those found in crocodiles.